tamsanh/scala-cobol-interpreter/readme.md

         Please refer to Switches/Cases for more in depth instruction

     Filler [Byte Number]
-        This is a way to skip bytes in the COBOL file that have no value and are meaningless.
+        This is a way to skip bytes that have no value and are meaningless.

     Occurs [Occurrence Number]
         [Expressions]